-Roasting in cookware
+Roasting and stewing in cookware

-It is more convenient to roast and braise meat in cookware.
-You can take the joint out of the cooking compartment more easily in the cookware, and prepare the sauce in the cookware itself.
 Only use cookware which is suitable for use in an oven.
 Check whether the cookware fits in the cooking compartment.

 Glass cookware is most suitable.
 Place hot glass cookware onto a dry mat after cooking.
 If the surface is damp or cold, the glass may crack.